juanpc2018/Targus-ach119us-usb3.0-hub/README.md

 havent tested the New / Latest Firmware.
-This USB Hub is mostly for USB 3.0 mass storage external hdds that does Not have optional AC-DC power input. like most 1TB / 2TB portable hdd from Toshiba & Seagate.
+This USB Hub is mostly for USB 3.0 mass storage external hdds that does Not have optional AC-DC power input. like most 1TB / 2TB portable hdd from Toshiba & Seagate. some computers like Asus M5401 All-In-One does Not have enough power in the USB ports, and unpowered external hdd shutdown. some µSD readers also shutdown, because the heat, a different problem.